brodysmith1/chrome-highlite/readme.md

 Still, you can install it manually using the following steps:

-1. Clone this repo, or download it as a [zip file here](/highlight-extension.zip) and unzip it
+1. Clone this repo, or download it as a [zip file](/highlite-extension.zip) and unzip it
 2. Move the folder to a permanent location on your computer (do not delete the folder after installation)
 3. Go to the extensions page (chrome://extensions)
 4. Enable Developer Mode